 Start planning your trip to see bears in BC – Things to do and Where to Stay in the Bella Coola Valley

 Follow my Travels

-I was a guest of Cariboo Chilcolten Coast Tourism during my time in Bella Coola to watch bears.
+This post was sponsored by Cariboo Chilcoten Coast.
+I was a guest of Cariboo Chilcoten Coast Tourism during my time in Bella Coola to watch bears.
 However, all opinions expressed here are my own.